owntone/owntone-server/docs/library.md

 ## Libraries on network mounts

 Most network filesharing protocols do not offer notifications when the library is changed.
-So that means forked-daapd cannot update its database in real time.
+So that means OwnTone cannot update its database in real time.
 Instead you can schedule a cron job to update the database.

-The first step in doing this is to add two entries to the 'directories' configuration item in forked-daapd.conf:
+The first step in doing this is to add two entries to the 'directories' configuration item in owntone.conf:

 ```
   directories = { "/some/local/dir", "/your/network/mount/library" }